pingcap/tidb/docs/design/2021-09-22-stale-read.md

 select * from t where id = 1;
 ```

-Note that Stale Read will only affect the following simple query statement.
+Note that Stale Read will only affect the following query statement `SELECT`, it won't affect the interactive transaction, or updating statement like `INSERT`,`DELETE` and `UPDATE`

 ### Compatibility

 This section we will talk about the compatibility between each Stale Read situations.

-#### Stale Read by SET TRANSACTION Statement
+#### Forbidden Behavior

 Stale Read by SET TRANSACTION Statement will make next interactive transaction or query with staleness timestamp.

-Thus
-it is not allowed that querying stale read statement after stale read by SET TRANSACTION statement like following:
+Thus it is not allowed that querying stale read statement after stale read by SET TRANSACTION statement like following:

 ```sql
 mysql> set transaction read only as of timestamp now(1);